Le0nard-0/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

-Zherun Li is currently a PhD student at Monash University, under the supervision of Prof. Yunlong Tang.
+Zherun Li graduated from Shanghai Jiao Tong University in 2025.
+He is about to attend his PhD program at Monash University under the supervision of Prof. Yunlong Tang.
 His research interest is Heterogeneous Microstructure Design and Modelling